Syngenta AG – Financial report – 31 December 2020

-At December 31, 2019, Syngenta’s deferred tax assets are $1,187 million (2018: $1,086 million after the effects of accounting policy changes and restatements described below), as further analyzed in Note 7.
-Included in this balance are deferred tax assets for unused tax losses and tax credits of $89 million (2018: $101 million), of which $75 million (2018: $88 million) relates to tax losses.
+At December 31, 2020, Syngenta’s deferred tax assets are $1,306 million (2019: $1,187 million), as further analyzed in Note 7.
+Included in this balance are deferred tax assets for unused tax losses and tax credits of $73 million (2019: $89 million), of which $33 million (2019: $75 million) relates to tax losses.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or in which tax losses can be utilized.
 The tax effect of unused tax losses is recognized as a deferred tax asset when it becomes probable that the tax losses will be utilized.
 In making assessments regarding deferred tax assets, management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies.

-Interpretation of the US tax law enacted in December 2017 indicates that stricter criteria limiting interest deductions will apply.
-At December 31, 2019, Syngenta has recognized $228 million (2018: $170 million) of net deferred tax assets in the USA, and has not recognized $92 million (2018: $48 million) of deferred tax assets relating to a temporary difference for interest carryforwards.
+At December 31, 2020, Syngenta has recognized $235 million (2019: $228 million) of net deferred tax assets in the USA, and has not recognized $63 million (2019: $92 million) of deferred tax assets relating to a temporary difference for interest carryforwards.
 Syngenta has performed an analysis in order to determine the amount of deferred tax asset it should recognize, taking into account the current plans of debt financing Syngenta’s US subsidiaries.

 Swiss Corporate Income Tax Reform

-As a result of the above changes, Syngenta has measured its 2019 current Swiss tax liability using the 13 percent rate on its ordinary income and the 11 percent special rate on realized untaxed reserves.
-As the impact of the patent box regime on Syngenta is expected to be stable and consistent across periods, Syngenta has revalued its Swiss deferred tax positions that will be settled or realized in tax year 2020 onwards using the minimum tax rate after patent box relief, recording an estimated $195 million favorable one-time impact (tax credit) within income tax expense for the year ended December 31, 2019, and a $71 million unfavorable one-time impact (tax charge) within OCI for deferred tax positions related to pension actuarial losses charged to OCI.
+As a result of the changes, described in detail in Note 2 to Syngenta’s 2019 annual consolidated financial statements, Syngenta revalued its Swiss deferred tax positions that will be settled or realized in tax year 2020 onwards, recording an estimated $195 million favorable one-time impact (tax credit) within income tax expense for the six months ended June 30, 2019, and a $70 million unfavorable one-time impact (tax charge) within OCI for deferred tax positions related to pension actuarial losses charged to OCI.